ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 : If present, the suit-reports parameter contains a set of TAM SUIT Reports related to “boot” time (including the start of an executable in an OS context), as defined by SUIT_Report in Section 4 of {{I-D.ietf-suit-report}}.
-  SUIT Reports are encoded as CBOR byte strings.
+  SUIT Reports are encoded as CBOR byte strings containing either SUIT_Report_Protected or SUIT_Report_Unprotected.
 When a SUIT Report includes its own COSE protection (via signatures or MACs), the cryptographic key used MUST be distinct from the key used for the TEEP message's COSE security wrapper since otherwise its authenticity relies on the TEEP message's signature/MAC keys without adding any additional security.
   SUIT Reports can be useful in QueryRequest messages to